Oxford Bibliographies Update Program

 Editor in Chief

-Ben Vinson is a professor of history at Johns Hopkins University where he is also the Vice Dean for Centers and Interdepartmental and Graduate Programs and the Herbert Baxter Adams Professor of History.
-He is the former director of the Center for Africana Studies.
-He received his PhD from Columbia University.
+Ben Vinson is a professor of history and Dean of Arts and Sciences at The George Washington University.
+Formerly the Herbert Baxter Adams Professor of History and Director of the Center for Africana Studies at Johns Hopkins University, he received his PhD from Columbia University, and his AB from Dartmouth College.
+He has also taught at Barnard College and Penn State University.
 His books include Bearing Arms for His Majesty: The Free-Colored Militia in Colonial Mexico (Stanford University Press, 2001); Flight: The Story of Virgil Richardson, A Tuskegee Airman in Mexico (Palgrave Macmillan, 2004); Afromexico (Fondo de Cultura Economica, 2004); and, with Herbert Klein, African Slavery in Latin America and the Caribbean, 2nd edition (Oxford University Press, 2007), and Black Mexico: Race and Society from Colonial to Modern Times (University of New Mexico Press, 2009) co-authored with Matthew Restall.
 He also edited Africans to Spanish America (University of Illinois Press, 2012) with Sherwin K. Bryant and Rachel Sarah O’Toole.
-Prior to joining Johns Hopkins, he taught at Barnard College and Penn State University.
-Vinson has also held fellowships from the Fulbright Commission, the National Humanities Center, the Social Science Research Council, the University of North Carolina at Chapel Hill, the Ford Foundation, the Rockefeller Foundation, and the Mellon Foundation.
+Vinson has held fellowships from the Fulbright Commission, the National Humanities Center, the Social Science Research Council, the University of North Carolina at Chapel Hill, the Ford Foundation, the Rockefeller Foundation, and the Mellon Foundation.

 FOUNDING EDITORIAL BOARD